the-common/bash-script-templates/README.md

 ### [BASIC](basic.sh)

-Inherited from the [PRIMITIVE](#primitive) flavor, but with the following additions:
+Inherited from the [BARE-MINIMUM](#bare-minimum) flavor, but with the following additions:

 * Runtime dependency detection(check whether all the required commands are available from the command search PATHs
 * The following convenience variable definitions: